MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/anti-spoofing-protection.md

 ### How can I report spam or non-spam messages back to Microsoft?

-You can either use the [Report Message Add-in for Outlook](https://support.office.com/article/b5caa9f1-cdf3-4443-af8c-ff724ea719d2), or if it isn't installed, [Submit spam, non-spam, and phishing scam messages to Microsoft for analysis](submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md).
+You can either use the [Report Message Add-in for Outlook](https://support.office.com/article/b5caa9f1-cdf3-4443-af8c-ff724ea719d2), or if it isn't installed, [Manually submit messages to Microsoft for analysis](submit-spam-non-spam-and-phishing-scam-messages-to-microsoft-for-analysis.md).

 ### I'm a domain administrator who doesn't know who all my senders are!